BurdetteLamar/AboutRuby/README.template.md

 # About Ruby

-Ruby topics, with emphasis on working demo code.
+Ruby topics, with emphasis on:

-Each topic has Ruby code snippets that demonstrate behaviors by running them in <code>irb</code>.
+* Working example code for (just about) everything.
+* Completeness, including explication of exceptions raised.

 @[:markdown](include_files/contents.md)